ThePansmith/Monifactory/FAQ.md

 **Q. My UI elements are overlapping!**

-Switch to a lower GUI scale or figure out if you can move the conflicting thing, all EMI boxes are editable
+Switch to a lower GUI scale or tweak EMI's configs, all EMI boxes are editable.
+Alternatively, disabled EMI temporarily using Ctrl + O

 **Q. I lowered the rarity of Lost Cities, but I still spawn in one!**